 The sun shined high by this time of the day.
 Hot and dry was the weather and Kyosuke could only count on his flimsy robes and the long straw hat on his head, to protect him from the burning sun.

-It has been a while since he had left the forest that took him six days of travelling to cross.
-He knew however, that it only took half a day of travelling to reach the nearest fishing village.
+It has been a while since he had left the forest that took him six days of traveling to cross.
+He knew, however, that it only took half a day of traveling to reach the nearest fishing village once out of the forest.
 Having set out at dawn after a troublesome night filled with bugs, Kyosuke was sure that he would see the village soon.

-The young man placed the water pouch back in its place, near the two katanas that he carried with him.
+The young man placed the water pouch back in its place, near the two katanas that he carried.
 He gazed at the horizon and asked himself how far away he was from his destination.
 It was then, that a sudden breeze passed by him, announcing with it the salt of the sea, so commonly recognized along the shoreline.
-Kyosuke was close now.
+Kyosuke was close.

 Having his anxiety well under control, Kyosuke did not accelerate the pace and continued to walk towards the fishing village.
 His wood sandals made a very good job at protecting his feet through the terrain, but they did not protect them in any way against the sunlight.
 And yet, he was not in a hurry to get under some shade to safeguard his slightly burned feet.